KnpLabs/KnpMenu/doc/01-Basic-Menus.markdown

 the second argument to the `render()` method:

 * `depth`
+* `current_scan_depth`: The depth of the scan to determine whether the item is an ancestor of the current item.
 * `currentAsLink` (default: `true`)
 * `currentClass` (default: `current`)
 * `ancestorClass` (default: `current_ancestor`)